Kuni27/EcoFriendly-Marketplace/README.md

 # Eco-Kart - A website that deals with selling of only eco friendly products and help everyone contribute to a better planet.
+The website mainly aims at collaborating with various cloud service providers and manufacturers of eco-friendly products and provide them a one stop shop to buy the products.

+**Aim-**
+Our goal is to leverage existing infrastructure like data centers which will eliminate/reduce the cost incurred and electricity consumed in establishing those.

 We  have developed  **Ecommerce web Application using Spring MVC** with following functionalities